 10. DON’T Be Rude to Seller Performance or Threaten Amazon with Legal Action

-As we said before, you should be professional in your dealings with Amazon and Seller Performance post-suspension.
-Take your emotions out of it, put your ego aside, and submit a thorough Plan of Action speaking to every specific element of and resolution to your suspension.
-Don’t be rude about it.
-And don’t bring an attorney into the picture.
+As previously mentioned, you should be professional in your dealings with Amazon and Seller Performance post-suspension.
+Take your emotions out of it, put your ego aside, and submit a Plan of Action speaking to every specific element of your suspension.
+Don’t be rude about it, and here’s a little bit of advice from us: Don’t bring an attorney into the picture.
 Seller Performance wants to work with YOU, and they want to know that you are committed to improving your account — but if a lawyer gets involved, they likely will not respond at all.

 III.
 How to Prevent An Amazon Account Suspension

 When your Amazon account is in good standing, you’re less likely to get suspended.
 What’s more, you increase your chances of winning the Buy Box in the future.
 A win-win for your business and its growth.

 So how do you actually get or keep your business performing its best?
 Here are five ways to prevent an Amazon account suspension (and win the Buy Box in the process):

 1. Learn from an existing suspension notice — as well as customer feedback